skonfig/extra/type/__nextcloud/man.rst

     ``localhost:/path/to/socket``.
 If an non-standard port is used, set it after the hostname or ip address seperated by an colon (``:``).

+    If this value is not set, nextcloud defaults to the value ``localhost``.

 database-name
     The name of the database to connect to.
+Required if MariaDB or PostgreSQL is used.

 database-user
     The username to access the database.
+Required if MariaDB or PostgreSQL is used.

 database-password
     The password required to authorize the given user.
+Required if MariaDB or PostgreSQL is used.

 database-prefix
     The table prefix used by nextcloud.
-If nothing set, it defaults to ``oc_``.
+If nothing set, nextcloud defaults to ``oc_``.